My rating: 5 of 5 stars

 In a way, her strangeness, her naiveté, her craving for the other half of her equation was the consequence of an idle imagination.
 Had she paints, or clay, or knew the discipline of the dance, or strings, had she anything to engage her tremendous curiosity and her gift for metaphor, she might have exchanged the restlessness and preoccupation with whim for an activity that provided her with all she yearned for.
 And like an artist with no art form, she became dangerous.

 Because aesthetic Sula’s evil—and she is evil, as you can see from my list of transgressions above—provides the town with a negative standard of comparison, she improves the town.
 She makes the women more attentive as mothers and the children better behaved and the men more appreciative of what they have.
-The novel’s thesis is that “culture” (conservatism) needs a little “art” (anarchy) on which to sharpen its blade: war, as Heraclitus said, is the mother of all, and Blake moreover told us, in a proverb of Hell no less, that opposition is true friendship.
+The novel’s thesis is that “culture” (conservatism) needs a little “art” (anarchy) on which to sharpen its blade: war, said Heraclitus, is the mother of all, and Blake moreover told us, in a proverb of Hell no less, that opposition is true friendship.
 When Sula’s ex-best-friend Nel realizes at the end what she has lost with the loss of Sula, it is the loss, I think, of excitement and vitality and interest in life, of the nearness of sex and death that alone inspire what orderliness we may aspire to.

 Is anyone in the literary mainstream today writing novels this ideologically or morally daring?
-We may need fewer paeans to empathy and more defenses of evil!
+We may need fewer paeans to empathy and more defenses of evil.
 Sula makes a marvelously offensive prophecy on her deathbed about when she will be loved; perhaps contemporary novelists might model their future stories upon its ruthlessly amoral vision:

 “After all the old women have lain with the teen-agers; when all the young girls have slept with their old drunken uncles; after all the black men fuck all the white ones; when all the white women kiss all the black ones; when the guards have raped all the jailbirds and after all the whores make love to their grannies; after all the faggots get their mothers’ trim; when Lindbergh sleeps with Bessie Smith and Norma Shearer makes it with Stepin Fetchit; after all the dogs have fucked all the cats and every weathervane on every barn flies off the roof to mount the hogs…then there’ll be a little love left over for me.”

 I love the humor of this novel—does anyone ever observe that Morrison is funny?
 But the whole novel, with its Chicken Little and its National Suicide Day and its violent family named Peace, is sly and droll: she knows she writes narratives of old-time excess in an exsanguinated world, and her tongue is never totally out of her cheek.
 I love this novel’s audacity, its inventiveness—its two immolations, its one quasi-inadvertent child murder, its collective suicide.
 (What can I say?—I think exciting things should happen in fiction.)
 I love its at times hair-raising frankness, which would not be acceptable at all in today’s literary community, as when Sula makes a little speech, which I will not quote so as to spare readers’ sensitivities, wherein she mentions, en passant, what she believes to be white women’s desire to be violated by black men.
 Shocked?
 Offended?
-Sure, she means to offend: she means to remind us of the necessity of evil—a concept that is at least worth contemplating, anyway, since evil does not seem to be going anywhere.
+Yes, she means to offend: she means to remind us of the necessity of evil—a concept that is at least worth contemplating, anyway, since evil does not seem to be going anywhere.
 Is there some occasional sentimental overwriting?
 There usually is in Morrison—

 Then they left their pews.
 For with some emotions one has to stand.
 They spoke, for they were full and needed to say.
 They swayed, for the rivulets of grief or ecstasy must be rocked.